 - The widely accepted state-of-the-art methodology was adopted in this comprehensive LCA study and thus the study is scientifically and technically adequate.
-The authors of the study at VITO put a lot of effort into designing the system and gathering respective data to be able to give a thorough picture of the pipe system under investigation over its entire life cycle. - Quality of required data and data sources as well as data collection procedures are appropriate, sufficient and reasonable.
+The authors of the study at VITO put a lot of effort into designing the systems and gathering respective data to be able to give a thorough picture of the pipe systems under investigation over their entire life cycle. - Quality of required data and data sources as well as data collection procedures are appropriate, sufficient and reasonable.
 They are in accordance with the goal and scope of the study.
-Life cycle information of the different materials used were taken from up-to-date literature and databases representing European conditions or directly from the respective industries. - Within the study no sensitivity analyses were made, as according to the authors they would not have much added value.
-Keeping the goal and scope of the study in mind, the given arguments are reasonable. - The background report is presented in a very detailed, well structured and also very transparent, consistent and logical manner.
+Life cycle information of the different materials used was taken from up-to-date literature and databases representing European conditions or directly from the respective industries. - The background report is presented in a very detailed, well-structured and also very transparent, consistent and logical manner.
 All assumptions, limitations and constraints are well described.
-Detailed explanations and justifications are given, whenever necessary, especially when certain negligible issues were not considered in the calculations. - Most of the reviewer's comments and recommendations to improve the study and to raise the clarity, transparency and consistency of the background report were considered by the authors.
-In some cases assumptions made by VITO in cooperation with the specific TEPPFA application group were discussed between VITO and the reviewer (e.g. regarding plausibility and representativeness within the given system boundaries).
-The reviewer accepts the chosen assumptions as the result of expert judgement achieved in several workshops. - Additionally the authors compiled a third party report, where the results are summarised in a very clear and focused manner.
-This allows an interested party to get an overview of all results without reading the comprehensive background report, which due to its extensive size has rather to be considered as specific reference document for all the aspects examined.
+Detailed explanations and justifications are given, whenever necessary, especially when certain negligible issues were not considered in the calculations. - Most of the reviewer's comments and recommendations to improve the study and to raise the clarity, transparency and consistency of the background report were considered by the authors. - It is recommended not to include ODP results in publications as these re-sults do not reflect reality properly due to incomplete and inconsistent da-ta.
+The reason for this data inconsistency is the incomplete accounting of ozone depleting substances (mainly related to oil production) within the PlasticsEurope ecoprofile data, while at the same time data for other mate-rials using oil does include respective ozone depleting emissions.
+This subject is also mentioned several times in the background report.